Evidence Level

 What is the recommended dosage of Anatabine?

-Reported potential side effects may include: **REGULATORY STATUS**: Anatabine is NOT currently legal as a US dietary supplement following the December 2013 FDA warning letter to Star Scientific.
+For most healthy adults, Anatabine is well tolerated at studied doses.
+Reported effects can include: **regulatory status**: Anatabine is not currently legal as a US dietary supplement following the December 2013 FDA warning letter to Star Scientific.
 Anatabloc and CigRx products were voluntarily withdrawn in August 2014.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+Reported adverse effects in the Schmeltz et al. It may also interact with some medications.
+Anatabine is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Levothyroxine: ~50% of trial participants were on levothyroxine; no specific interaction warnings documented but monitor TSH if attempting use.
+Possible interactions include: Levothyroxine: ~50% of trial participants were on levothyroxine; no specific interaction warnings documented but monitor TSH if attempting use.
 Other immunomodulators / immunosuppressants: theoretical interaction.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.